CivicActions/git-for-designers/docs/2-edit-and-commit.md

-# 2. Editing and committing files
+# 2. Edit and commit files

 🍞 [Outline](../README.md) → 2.
 Editing and committing